-What is the practical evidence that men of talents, education, piety never questioned, have produced of being able to come into competition with prophets in writing for the benefit of the church.
-The spirit of Truth is the spirit of consistency.
-The truth is always consistent with itself.
-The word of inspiration therefore never can contradict itself.
-No contradiction accordingly is to be found among inspired writers from Moses to John.
+John.
 They all "speak the same thing."
-How much contradiction among theological wriwhose sacred songs are used as the matter of praise!
+How much contradiction among theological writersamong writers of hymns-among men whose sacred songs are used as the matter of praise!
 How much opposition among professors, and ministers (so called and so received) of Christ, while all profess to derive their knowledge from the same source, and that affording no ground of division, because it is one!
 Upon every doctrine of revelation, upon the most prominent, there has been and is diversity of views.
-This is a bad argument of ability to write with as much propriety and accuracy as Prophets,to supply an adequate substitute for the spiritual songs given by inspiration.
+This is a bad argument of ability to write with as much propriety and accuracy as Prophets-to supply an adequate substitute for the spiritual songs given by inspiration.
 With this fact before his eyes, the man who would place an uninspired individual, whatever may be his character or attainments, upon a level with an inspired one, not to say above him, as a writer, can hardly be considered of a sound mind.
-Among men of conflicting sentiments, in possession of the same facilities for acquiring information, upon religious subjects, how shall we select the man whose accuracy is complete?
+Among men of conflicting sentiments, in possession of the same facilities for acquiring information upon religious subjects, how shall we select the man whose accuracy is complete?
 We cannot.
-We must receive the writings of all with cautious examination; and when we find them intruding into a place which belongs not to them, however great their inherent value, we must give them the same treatment that the Priests did Uzziah, King of Judah, when he went into the temple of the Lord, to burn incense upon the altar of incense.
-But indeed if one individual be found wandering into the mazes of error, in the enjoyment of all the advantages common to Christians, we can no longer consider those advantages a security against error and deviation in any.
+We must receive the writings of all with cautious examination; and when we find them intruding into a place, which belongs not to them, however great their inherent value, we must give them the same treatment that the priests did Uzziah, King of Judah, when he went into the temple of the Lord to burn incense upon the altar of incense.
+But, indeed, it one individual be found wandering into the mazes of error, in the enjoyment of all the advantages common to Christians, we can no longer consider those advantages a security against error and deviation in any.
+(1)

-If the superior advantages of the Christian dispensation do not qualify men to write with infallible accuracy,-accuracy equal to that of inspiration, we must still look for another reason why an inspired collection of songs, in addition to the one with which the church has been presented, or designed to supersede its use, is not necessary.
+If the superior advantages of the Christian dispensation do not qualify men to write with infallible accuracy-accuracy equal to that of inspiration-we must still look for another reason why an inspired collection of Songs, in addition to the one with which the church has been presented, or designed to supersede its use, is not necessary.
 Perhaps

-3. The Old Testament Psalms are sufficient for the church still, and adapted to her present state.
+3d.
+The Old Testament Psalms are sufficient for the church still, and adapted to her present state.
 This brings us forward to the examination of the FOURTH and last FACT upon which our argument rests, and the consideration of which shall form the subject of another chapter.